matterandvoid-space/subscriptions/docs/fulcro.md

     responsibility of figuring out derived data to the application author does not scale, especially when you add more devs.
 - One of the early and exciting selling points of Om/Fulcro was targeted refresh of only the components whose data has changed.
   There has recently been a move away from this render optimization because it is so hard to make sure all the components onscreen are redrawn that need to be.
-This library makes targeted refresh tractable (well really reagent does that and Mike's incredible discovery/invention of subscriptions).
+This library makes targeted refresh tractable (well really reagent does that and Mike Thompson's incredible discovery/invention of subscriptions).

 # How?

-There is a `defsc` macro in this library which has the same exact API as the one in fulcro, but wraps the render function of the component in a `reagent.ratom/run-in-reaction` - and provides it with a callback that will re-render the component whenever any of the values of the subscriptions the component is subscribed to change.
-The data for bookkeeping is stored on the component JS instance itself, and cleanup happens on component unmount.
+Using render middleware that renders each fulcro component in a reagent Reaction using `reagent.ratom/run-in-reaction` When any data the render function is subscribed to (any ratom/reactions it derefed during render change) a callback fires that will re-render the component.

+There is currently a duplicate `defsc` macro needed because fulcro does not support cleanup middleware for class components.
+When a component unmounts we remove the listener created by `run-in-reaction`.

 Nothing else about using fulcro components has changed, they will still re-render following the usual fulcro usage.